 All students entering Grade 7 Nevada are required by the State Board of Health to receive the meningococcal vaccine, as well as the vaccines for tetanus, diphtheria, and pertussis (Tdap).
 Students may not be permitted to attend school without these vaccinations documented or with approved exemption.

 Mannion Middle School does not permit student deliveries during instructional time.
 Only academic items critical to the day’s instruction will be accepted for delivery.
 Lunches may also be dropped off for students, but parents are not permitted to join their children for lunch in the cafeteria.

 Student safety is a priority at Mannion Middle School.
 Immediate and contemporary information regarding student safety will be shared through Parentlink, so please make sure your e-mail address is updated in Infinite Campus.
-For those parents without an e-mail address, student safety information will also be shared through the school’s website under “Recent News.”
+For parents without an e-mail address, student safety information will also be shared on the school’s website under “Recent News.”

 The level of collaboration between families and educators is an important predictor of student academic achievement.
 There are a number of ways you can be an active partner with Mannion Middle School, outlined in the CCSD document available (in both English and Spanish) below:

 Most concerns can be solved informally with communication and input from the parent, teacher, and/or principal.
 CCSD strongly encourages this method of resolution, but when a resolution cannot be effectively achieved informally, a Public Concern Form may be submitted to the district.

 The Clark County Board of School Trustees is a dedicated group of community leaders who are elected to overlapping four-year terms and represent a specific geographic region of Clark County.
 Meet Mannion Middle School’s CCSD Trustee, Lisa Guzman.